EternityForest/awesome-standards/README.md

 Useful for pretty much any temporary mounting, especially keeping things from sliding on a desk.

+### Foam

+There are many types, but they are often interchangeable, and things like wads of paper towels can even be substituted.

 ### Orbeez

-These are a common solution for both decorative use and weighting things down.
+These are a common solution for both decorative use and weighting things down, but they are a very large choking  hazard.

 ### Printer Paper